 What does freedom look like?
 It looks like me in a tiny, triangular park on this very very hot day in Boston.
 I was so engrossed in my writing that I was almost oblivious to the heat until a little girl came along and pushed some buttons, revealing that this sculpture is a timed fountain with three different controls: one for mist, one for spray, and one for big streams of water!!!
 Freedom!
 I was free to do more clarifying and creating that day than I’d done in months.

 Living with Freedom & Spontaneity

-That was two years ago.
-I was staying on the fourth floor of the building behind me in the picture, in a tiny room painted bright white.
-I had rented my own house out for two months, and three days after arriving home from two weeks supporting a friend in Indiana, I left again to give my daughter a last-minute ride to Boston to see her college roommate; and that made it possible to visit my dear friend from Ohio at their family lakefront home in Maine!
+When I discovered the fountain four years ago, I was staying on the fourth floor of the building behind me in the picture, in a tiny room painted bright white.
+I had rented out my own house out for two months, and three days after arriving home from two weeks supporting a friend in Indiana, I left again to give my daughter a last-minute ride to Boston to see her college roommate; and that made it possible to visit my dear friend from Ohio at their family lakefront home in Maine!

 When I explained to my friend how all of this came together at the last moment, and that I was still flexible about which nights to stay with them, she exclaimed,

 Would that way of living be irresponsible?

-In my case, I’m solely responsible for managing five rentals, having clients, employees, websites, courses, retreats, and being committed to creating time-sensitive, innovative content, along with taking financial, health, and business risks.
+In my case, I’m solely responsible for managing seven rentals, having clients, employees, websites, courses, retreats, and being committed to creating time-sensitive, innovative content, along with taking financial, health, and business risks.
 This is more responsibility than I’ve had at any other time in my life—and more than most people I know.